VictorAndres20/readme-notes/Flutter/README.md

 # Steps to create StatefulWidget

 0. Need `import 'package:flutter/material.dart';` import
-1. Create private class that will be the state of the Widget ans extends from State<StatefulWidget>, and put all private attributes
+1. Create private class that will be the state of the Widget ans extends from State<YourStatefulWidget>, and put all private attributes
 This attributes will be all states that can refresh with `setState((){})` function.
 ```
 class _HomeModuleState extends State<StatefulWidget>{